-You can also re-size the layers and combine them that way with the effect.
+Go to the layer menu and duplicate the current layer and then apply it to that and now you can bring in layers and blending modes and opacity to blend the effect layer as well as the original source layer.
+You can create all kinds of weird and wonderful effects with blending modes such as divide or difference or darken etc You can also re-size the layers and combine them that way with the effect.
 You can also combine the result with other layers as well such as using a shape layer to re-color the artwork and that also can have an associated blending mode set via the layers panel

-I love the powerful live filter layers as you can add them once or multiple times via the layer menu and new live filter layer, you can also double click on the diffuse glow entry in the layers panel and change the settings and make a radical change to the image in a non destructive way.
+I love the live layers as you can add them once or multiple times via the layer menu and new live layer, you can also double click on the entry in the layers panel and change the settings and make a radical change to the image in a non destructive way.
 You can also add into the mix the wonderful blending modes such as difference and divide and darken etc which can be used to create all kinds of unique combinations.

 You can add a selection via many ways such as via the select menu as well as simply adding a selection using the freehand selection tool or using the basic rectangular marquee tool.
 Once you have your selection, you can add the diffuse glow to the current selection.
 You can also invert the selection via the select menu and apply it to that.